-As part of the Dartmouth-Hitchcock Health system, we share information on the policies and procedures that work best, and identify which should be replaced.
+As a member of the Dartmouth Health system, we share information on the policies and procedures that work best, and identify which should be replaced.
 We compare notes with all the institutions in the system, ensuring that we adhere to best practices in quality of care and patient safety.
 Cheshire is grateful to be able to share with and learn from our distinguished colleagues.

 Safety in the age of COVID-19: Preparation and persistence

 The current COVID-19 situation won’t be with us forever.
 But the lessons we’ve learned from it will.
 Cheshire benefited from testing our epidemic response plan in 2019—before the novel coronavirus virus was known.
 According to Aalok Khole, MD, infectious disease specialist, “Testing gave us a two-month lead time on COVID-19.
 When we started seeing cases reported in January, we already knew the strengths and weaknesses of our plan.
 We built around what was in place and adapted to the current situation.”